Solipsism: Minimalism

 Solipsism is a form of logical minimalism.
 Many people are intuitively unconvinced of the nonexistence of the external world from the basic arguments of solipsism, but a solid proof of its existence is not available at present.
 The central assertion of solipsism rests on the nonexistence of such a proof, and strong solipsism (as opposed to weak solipsism) asserts that no such proof can be made.
 In this sense, solipsism is logically related to agnosticism in religion: the distinction between believing you do not know, and believing you could not have known.

 However, minimality (or parsimony) is not the only logical virtue.
 A common misapprehension of Occam's razor has it that the simpler theory is always the best.
 In fact, the principle is that the simpler of two theories of equal explanatory power is to be preferred.
 In other words: additional "entities" can pay their way with enhanced explanatory power.
 So the naturalist can claim that, while their world view is more complex, it is more satisfying as an explanation.

-Solipsism in infants
+In infants

 Some developmental psychologists believe that infants are solipsistic, and that eventually children infer that others have experiences much like theirs and reject solipsism.

 Hinduism

-The earliest reference to Solipsism is found in the ideas in Hindu philosophy in the Brihadaranyaka Upanishad, dated to early 1st millennium BC.
+The earliest reference to solipsism is found in the ideas in Hindu philosophy in the Brihadaranyaka Upanishad, dated to early 1st millennium BC.
 The Upanishad holds the mind to be the only god and all actions in the universe are thought to be a result of the mind assuming infinite forms.
 After the development of distinct schools of Indian philosophy, Advaita Vedanta and Samkhya schools are thought to have originated concepts similar to solipsism.